-- 3.14.1 Purpose.
-In order to promote and enhance the public safety, general welfare and convenience, it is necessary that highway setback lines be and they are hereby established in the Town of Calumet, Fond du Lac County, Wisconsin, outside the limits of incorporated cities and villages; along all public highways; at the intersections of highways with highways; and highways with railways; as hereafter provided. - 3.14.2 Applicability.
+3.14.1 Purpose.
+In order to promote and enhance the public safety, general welfare and convenience, it is necessary that highway setback lines be and they are hereby established in

+- 3.14.2 Applicability.
 Where a highway is located on a village boundary, this section is not intended to be effective on the side within the village, nor on the side within another town where the highway is located on a town boundary. - 3.14.3 Classes of Highways and Center Lines.
 Highways are classified and the position of the center line shall be determined as follows:

-A. Class 1 Highways.
+Class 1 Highways.

-1. Town roads not otherwise classified that have not been improved in accordance with engineering surveys and plans accepted by the County or Town Board.
-The center line is the midway point between the edges of the road surface.
+- 1. Town roads not otherwise classified that have not been improved in accordance with engineering surveys and plans accepted by the County or Town Board.
+The center line is the midway point between the edges of the road surface. - 2.
 Town roads not otherwise classified that have been improved in accordance with engineering surveys and plans accepted by the County or Town Board.
-The center line is at the center of the surfacing or pavement, or, if there be none, the center of the graded roadbed.

-- 3. Roads and streets in platted subdivisions not otherwise classified.
+The center line is at the center of the surfacing or pavement, or, if there be none, the center of the graded roadbed. - 3.
+Roads and streets in platted subdivisions not otherwise classified.
 The center line is the midpoint between the edges of the road surface. - 4.
 Private roads.
 The center line is at the mid-point between the edges of the road surface.